 The following dialog represents the typical 6-year-old's response and the typical 9-year-old's response to the teacup story:

-- 24. Educational Psychology by Kelvin Seifert and Rosemary Sutton is licensed under CC BY 4.0.
-However, the link for the text is broken.
-The text with citation can be found at OER Services - 25.
-Piaget, J. (1965).
+- 25. Piaget, J. (1965).
 The Moral Judgment of the Child.
 Glencoe, Illinois.
-Public domain.
+Public domain. - 536 | Development of the Self and Moral Development